aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 Aspose.Words supports inserting content into a document from an HTML source by using the DocumentBuilder.InsertHtml method.
 The input can be a full HTML page or just a partial snippet.
 Using this method we can insert tables into our document by using table elements e.g &lt;table&gt;, &lt;tr&gt;, &lt;td&gt;.
 Below example shows how to insert a table in a document from a string containing HTML tags.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-InsertTableFromHtml-InsertTableFromHtml.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-InsertTableFromHtml-InsertTableFromHtml.cpp" >}}

 ### Comparison of Insertion Techniques